burodepeper/language-markdown/ROADMAP.md

 - [ ] Add new link-items automatically when pressing `ENTER`
 - [ ] Commands for (strong) emphasis; see [language-gfm/issues/94]
 - [ ] Show an index of headings found in the current document, possibility in a side panel
+- [ ] Linter: check if link-labels have a matching reference

 ### Maintenance